Holographic complexity of anisotropic black branes: Holographic Complexity

-In this section we now apply the formula (\ref{eq-Iwdw-t}) for the MT model to study the late time behaviour of the time-derivative of $\mathcal{C}_A$.
+In this section we now apply the formula (\ref{eq-Iwdw-t}) for the MT and DK models to study the late time behavior of the time-derivative of $\mathcal{C}_A$.
 We first observe that, at later times, $r_m$ approaches $\rh$.
 This can be seen in figure \ref{fig-rm}, where we plot $r_m$ versus $\delta t$.